Responsibilities of a Certified Nurse Midwife

 - Prescribing pharmacologic treatment (depends on state regulation)

-A Certified Nurse Midwife specializes in the treatment of women’s health issues and works with female patients from puberty to menopause.
+A Certified Nurse Midwife specializes in the management of women’s health issues and works with female patients from puberty to menopause.
 A CNM finds professional satisfaction in helping women live healthy lives and deliver healthy children.
-They develop a close bond with their patients and assist them during major moments in their lives.
+They develop a close bond with their patients and partner with women during some of the most important moments in their lives.
 Nurse Midwives are equipped to work in hospitals, private practice, and other health care systems.